Capivasertib (Truqap™)

 Fatigue

-Fatigue can occur with this medication and you may need to adjust your schedule to manage fatigue.
+Fatigue can occur with this medication.
+You may need to adjust your schedule to manage fatigue.
 Plan times to rest during the day and conserve energy for more important activities.
 Exercise can help with fatigue.
-Talk to your healthcare team for helpful tips on dealing with this side effect.
+Talk to your provider for helpful tips on dealing with this side effect.

 Nausea and/or Vomiting